fscaringi/translation/readme.md

  - 'files'		To load translations from Laravel's language files (default)
  - 'database'	To load translations from the database
- - 'mixed'		To load translations both from the filesystem and the database, with the file system having priority.
+ - 'mixed'		To load translations both from the filesystem and the database, with the filesystem having priority.
+ - 'mixed_db'   To load translations both from the filesystem and the database, with the database having priority. [v2.1.5.3]

+NOTE: When adding the package to an existing Laravel project, 'files' must be used until migrations have been executed.

 For cache configuration, please go to [cache configuration](#cache-translations)